forseti-security/forseti-security/_docs/_latest/develop/branch-management.md

 for developing, creating releases, and building the website:

 * `dev`: The development branch.
-* `stable`: The latest stable release; suitable for deploy to production.
+* `stable`: The latest stable release, suitable for deployment to production.
 * `forsetisecurity.org`: Forseti website.

 The `dev` branch is the starting point where you can create a new pull